textX/textX/docs/scoping.md

 This means, they must save their state in the corresponding model, if they need to store data (e.g., if they load additional models from files *during name resolution*, they are not allowed to store them inside the scope provider.

+!!! note
-Note: scope providers as normal functions (def <name>(...):..., not accessing global data, are safe per se.
+    Scope providers as normal functions (def <name>(...):..., not accessing global data, are safe per se.
 The reason to be stateless, is that no side effects (beside, e.g., loading other models) should incluence the name lookup.

 The state of model resolution should mainly consist of models already loaded.
 These models are stored in a GlobalModelRepository class.
 This class (if